-(a) Dates of the planned commencement and cessation of the operation of the mine and the processing facilities, and a description of hours of operation, of the nonmetallic mine site or processing facility including all times when vehicles will enter or leave the site or facility.
+(a) Dates of the planned commencement and cessation of the operation of the mine and the processing facilities.

 (b) Description of mining methods, machinery and equipment to be used for extraction and processing of the extracted material, and the sequence of operations.